isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/charts/chart-types.md

 Relationship visualisations are used to highlight a relationship or correlation between variables.
 Multiple variables and [visual encoding](../../encoding/viz-encoding/) practices can be used to add additional details, such as symbols on a scatter chart to demonstrate multiple groupings.

 Some common relationship visualisations used are:
-- Scatter charts
+- scatter charts
-- Cluster diagrams
+- cluster diagrams

 ![The 'Relationship' branches of the tree diagram from the 'Choosing an appropriate chart type' section.
 'Relationship' is written at the base with a line splitting into two parts.
 The left line is labelled 'Two varibales' and shows an example of 'Scatter plot'.
 The right line is labelled 'Three variables' and shows an example of 'Scatter plot bubble size'.](../images/relationship.png)